-The decision to enroll for a course under the credit/noncredit option may be designated only at the time of registration for that course.
+The option to enroll for a course under the credit/noncredit option is available only at the time of registration for the course.
 After the first week of the term or the first two days of a summer session, the status can not be changed.
-The student taking the course on a credit/noncredit basis is expected to meet the requirements of the course as required by the instructor.
+The registrar will notify the instructor of those students utilizing the CR/NC option by means of the final class list.